Providing Reception Services

 Because this is not a straightforward booking and will require additional work by the staff, you will need to seek help from your supervisor.

-The next Case Study is an example of what quotes from a animal care clinic looks like, and what some of the services are.
+The next Case Study is an example of what quotes from an animal care clinic look like and what some of the services are.

 Case Study